Background pattern

 Package Leaflet: Information for the User

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

 • This medicine has been prescribed for you only.
-Do not give it to others even if they have similar symptoms to you, as it may harm them.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.See section 4.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+See section 4.

 1. What is leflunomide cinfa and what is it used for

-leflunomide cinfa is used to treat adult patients with active rheumatoid arthritis or active psoriaticarthritis.
+leflunomide cinfa is used to treat adult patients with active rheumatoid arthritis or active psoriatic arthritis.

-The symptoms of rheumatoid arthritis include joint inflammation, swelling, difficulty moving, andpain.
-Other symptoms affecting the whole body include loss of appetite, fever, lack of energy, and anemia(reduction in the number of red blood cells in the blood).
+The symptoms of rheumatoid arthritis include joint inflammation, swelling, difficulty moving and pain.
+Other symptoms that affect the whole body include loss of appetite, fever, lack of energy and anemia (reduction in the number of red blood cells in the blood).

-Do not take leflunomide cinfa
+Do not take leflunomida cinfa

 • if you have any liver problems,

-• if you have moderate to severe kidney problems,
+• if you have kidney problemsof moderate to severe degree,

-• if you have a severe decrease in the concentration of proteins in the blood (hypoproteinemia),
+• if you have a severe decrease in blood protein levels(hypoproteinemia),

 • if you have a severe infection,

-• if you are pregnant, think you may be pregnant, or are breastfeeding.
+• if you are pregnant, think you may be pregnant or are breast-feeding.

 Warnings and precautions